 DELEGATE: Reach out to someone else for help, like public safety or the police.

-Alert a bartender or party host that someone has had too much to drink
+Alert a bartender or party host that someone has had too much to drink community to look out for one another and create the safe environment that our students and employees deserve.

 C. Risk Reduction